pramnora/python/README.md

 Python uses a fairly simple and straight forwards syntax, which makes it really excellent for people who are complete 'beginners' new to programming to learn.

-It also includes many advanced features, as well...such as, linking to extended libraries one can use...this make it equally appealing for more experienced: intermediate/and, even, professional programmers.
+It also includes many advanced features, as well...such as, linking to extended libraries one can use...

+- matplotlib
+- numpy
+- pandas
+- scipi
+- tk
+- turtle
+...as well as, many 100's of other library codes...; this make it equally appealing for *beginner*/*intermediate*/and, even, *professional* programmers...; as there is usually more to go and see/learn.

 -----